 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into LeTourneau University.
+Applicants require very good grades in high school to get into LeTourneau University.
 The average high school GPA of the admitted freshman class at LeTourneau University was 3.62 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-The school ranks #6 in Texas for highest average GPA.
+The school ranks #11 in Texas for highest average GPA.
 Even with a competitive GPA, admission to LeTourneau University will be challenging as the school denies more applicants than it admits.

 |3.50 to 3.75||20%||Avg +|